-Best Galaxy S10e Cases So Far
+Best Samsung Galaxy S10e Cases 2022

 Spigen Silicone Fit

-This is a new series for Spigen, a thin, grippy little case that's designed to hug your Samsung Galaxy S10e's every curve and give you protection from bumps, nicks, and dings without adding unneccesary bulk to your phone.
+This is a new series for Spigen, a thin, grippy little case that's designed to hug your Samsung Galaxy S10e's every curve and give you protection from bumps, nicks, and dings without adding unnecessary bulk to your phone.

 anccer Ultra Thin Fit

-This thin case may not give you super-duty protection against drops, but the candy-shell coating it gives your S10E will give it scratch protection while keeping your ports free and unobstructed.
+This thin case may not give you super-duty protection against drops, but the candy-shell coating it gives your S10E will provide it with scratch protection while keeping your ports free and unobstructed.
 There are two finish styles and five colors to choose from.

-Ringke's entry-level TPU case is understated and dependable, giving you some drop and scratch protection without drawing unwanted attention on your shiny, breakable new phone.
-Available in Black right now, I'm hopeful more color options will appear soon.
+Spigen's entry-level TPU case is understated and dependable, giving you some drop and scratch protection without drawing unwanted attention on your shiny, breakable new phone.
+We appreciate how thin the case is, but another color other than black would be great to see.

 Caseology Parallax